Leeds Knight First Time Guide

 Why are there so many subs?

 Hockey (normally) is 5 skaters and a goalie on the ice for a team.
-However there are unlimited substitutions, and whilst a Goalie my stay of the ice for an entire game, but skaters do “shifts” normally lasting 1 to 3 minutes.
-You don’t have to wait for a stoppage to make a substituion and you may briefly have too many players on the ice as long as they don’t interfere with play (so they player coming on may be on before the one leaving has left the ice).
+However there are unlimited substitutions, and whilst a Goalie my stay of the ice for an entire game, but skaters do “shifts” normally lasting 1 to 2 minutes.
+You don’t have to wait for a stoppage to make a substitution and you may briefly have too many players on the ice as long as they don’t interfere with play (so they player coming on may be on before the one leaving has left the ice).

 He just caught that in the air and dropped it at his feet, is that allowed?